atolab/zhe/README.md

 # Overview

-Zeno-He (*zhe* for short) is a tiny implementation of the XRCE protocol that does not depend on dynamic allocation or threading.
+Zeno-He (*zhe* for short) is a compact implementation of the XRCE protocol that does not depend on dynamic allocation or threading.
 Instead, it is a non-blocking implementation that assumes single threaded use with polling, and a system that can be sized at compile time. *Zhe* can be configured to operate in peer-to-peer mode or to operate as a client that relies on a broker.

 *Zhe* does not call *any* operating system functions directly (its use of the standard library functions is currently limited to string.h, stddef.h, limits.h, stdint.h and inttypes.h).
 It does rely on a small abstraction layer to be provided by the user implementing functions to send a packet without blocking (it may of course be dropped), test addresses for equality and to convert an address to text.
 What constitutes sending data on a network or what an address looks like is deliberately left undefined.
 The interface of the abstraction layer is described below.